PreventRansomware/PreventRansomware/docs/Initial Compromise/Phishing Attacks.md

 EDR tools are a good final layer against phishing attacks which have made it through your other walls of defence, although they can be costly and time-consuming to deploy.
 Later in our documentation, we have a section dedicated to finding and selecting an EDR tool.

+PrevetnRansomware has complied a list of file types that under no circumstances should be allowed to be delivered to users.
+[The list can be found here][12]

 [1]:    https://www.techrepublic.com/article/for-sale-access-to-your-company-network-price-less-than-youd-think/
 [2]:    https://i.ytimg.com/vi/vheFIrl1LAs/maxresdefault.jpg